ko1nksm/getoptions/README.md

 ### with other implementations

 - High portability, supports all POSIX shells (`dash`, `bash 2.0+`, `ksh 88+`, `zsh 3.1+`, etc)
-- Most simple and intuitive and low learning curve
-- Minimalistic implementation to meet standards
+- Full support for minimal POSIX shells, no limitations, no bashism
+- This is a **pure shell function**, so just include and call it, no other tools required
 - Support for POSIX [[1]][POSIX] and GNU [[2]][GNU1] [[3]][GNU2] compatible option syntax
   - `-a`, `-abc`, `-s`, `+s`, `-vvv`, `-s VALUE`, `-sVALUE`
   - `--flag`, `--no-flag`, `--param VALUE`, `--param=VALUE`, `--option[=VALUE]`, `--no-option`
   - Stop option parsing with `--` and treat `-` as an argument
   - Support for **subcommands**
-- It is a **pure shell function**, no code generation and no other tools required
 - No global variables are used (except the special variables `OPTARG` and `OPTIND`)
 - Fast and small, only ~5KB and ~200 lines (base module)
   - Only one shell function is defined globally